 The verb פתר (patar) means to interpret dreams.
 The noun פתרון (pitron) means interpretation.
 The interpretation of dreams is of course a very important craft, throughout the Old Testament and into the New.

 This same root seems to be embedded in the name Pathros (a transliteration of an Egyptian term meaning South Land, i.e. Upper Egypt), perhaps purely by inconsequential coincidence or else clever manipulation, since Genesis 40 and 41 play in Pathros.

 HAW Theological Wordbook of the Old Testament mentions speculations (made by an L. Yaure) that Pethor is not a location but rather a professional title.
-There are quite a few of these titles in the Bible (see the link to a collection of Biblical un-names to the left).
+There are quite a few of these titles in the Bible (see "browse names by category" for a collection of Biblical no-names).

 The word pethor looks exactly like a noun derived of the verb patar, and would mean Interpreter.